By W R Burner

-In memory of my wife I have included a couple of poems that I feel were inspired by God.
-I do not claim to be a poet but I have had some God-given poems in my lifetime.
-The first poem listed is in memory of my wife, of nearly 27 years, shortly after her passing at the age of 54.
-She succumbed to cancer five months after being diagnosed.
+In memory of my wife I have included a couple of poems that I feel were inspired by God reflecting the love for my wife.
+The first poem listed is in memory of my wife, of nearly 27 years, shortly after her passing at the age of 54; having succumbed to cancer five months after being diagnosed.

-The second poem came a year later.
-The last poem was the one I selected at the funeral home, by an unknown author, in memory of those who have passed on.
+The second poem came a year later; the last poem was one I selected at the funeral home, by an unknown author, in memory of those who have passed on.

 TWAS Christmas morning when the chariot arrived to take my beloved away.
 WE knew not what this event would entail only to gain relief from a pain torn body that day.
 AS the miles flew speedy by access to the hospital was to be gained.

 TWAS not easy to endure as one's heart pounded to the tune of those flying chariot's wheels.
 BUT alas we arrived and into this haven we went to help relieve the pain.